 High Court due to rule on Duchess of Sussex privacy claim against newspaper

-The Duchess of Sussex will find out tomorrow whether she has succeeded in a bid to have parts of her privacy claim against a newspaper over its publication of a letter she wrote to her father resolved without a trial.
+The Duchess of Sussex is due to find out whether she has succeeded in a bid to have parts of her privacy claim against a newspaper over its publication of a letter she wrote to her father resolved without a trial.

 Meghan, 39, is suing the publisher of The Mail On Sunday and MailOnline over a series of articles which reproduced parts of the handwritten letter sent to 76-year-old Thomas Markle in August 2018.